 Restricted stock units (RSUs), including time-based and performance-based awards, were granted under the Company's 2013 Incentive Plan and as inducement grants granted outside of the Plan.
-During the three months ended December 31, 2016, the Company did not issue additional RSU awards.
-At vesting, each existing RSU will be exchanged for one share of the Company's Common Stock.
-RSU recipients may elect to net share settle upon vesting, in which case the Company pays the employee's income taxes withheld upon vesting and withholds a number of shares of equal value.
+During the three months ended December 31, 2017, the Company issued 2,500 RSUs as an inducement award to a new employee outside of the equity incentive plans.
+At vesting, each outstanding RSU will be exchanged for one share of the Company's Common Stock.
+RSU recipients may elect to net share settle upon vesting, in which case the Company pays the employee's income taxes due upon vesting and withholds a number of shares of Common Stock of equal value.
 RSU awards generally vest subject to the satisfaction of service requirements or the satisfaction of both service requirements and achievement of certain performance targets.